Donnto/alx-system_engineering-devops/0x00-shell_basics/README.md

 Tested on Ubuntu 20.04 LTS
 Files
-All of the following files are scripts, except school.mgc I learned how to navigate directories using cd, pwd, ls, how to look around using ls, less, and file, and how to manipulate files with cp, mv, rm, and mkdir.
+All of the following files are scripts, except school.mgc

+I learned how to navigate directories using cd, pwd, ls.
+How to look around using ls, less, and file, and how to manipulate files with cp, mv, rm, and mkdir.

 Further, I practiced working with the type, which, help, and man commands, implementing wildcards, reading man pages, creating links, and using keyboard shortcuts in Bash.

 Tasks 📃